thaitype/azure-staticwebapp-trpc/README.md

 ## T3 Stack

-Some code and patterns are inspired by the T3 Stack
+Some code and patterns are inspired by the T3 Stack, and Next.js Struture